 Setting proper standard deviation values is especially important for float-only processing, and can do more to help than most any other action.
 The L1 phase standard deviation may need to be raised that is, 0.05 to 0.10 m.
-This is performed under Settings | Individual | Measurement.
-Setting proper standard deviations is also helpful for integer processing that is, KAR, because it helps to attach more meaningful accuracy estimates to float solutions.
+This is performed under Measurement tab.
+Setting proper standard deviations is also helpful for ARTK because it helps to attach more meaningful accuracy estimates to float solutions.

-9.3.6 How do I control bad data?
+8.3.6 How do I control bad data?